 - Your SparkPost account, which just does its thing – delivering messages, handling the opens, clicks, bounces, and FBLs as usual.

 - The bouncy sink, which does Interesting Things™ to traffic that comes its way.
-I’ll describe how that was built in a following article.
+More on the Bouncy Sink here.

 Here’s how it looks: